quidgest/vscode-velocity/README.md

 ## Release Notes

 ### 1.0.4
+- Adds support for dictionarys and alternate values for references, making it compatible with Velocity 2.1 version.
 - Adds support for symbol renaming
 - Adds support for symbol reference finding within the template
 - Folding is now done in the language server for cycles, conditions and macro definitions